 - 1. If you do not get your internal assessment work in by the due date, unless an extension has been granted beforehand, then you will receive a Not Achieved grade. - 2.
-If you copy work (plagiar4ise) and pretend it is your own, you will not receive a grade as your assessment is invalid. - 3.
-All work you hand in must be your own and sources of information or direct quotes must be referenced. - 4.
-If you want to get into university or other tertiary study places you have to meet the university entrance requirements. - 5.
+If you copy work (plagiarize) and pretend it is your own, you will not receive a grade as your assessment is invalid. - 3.
+Students are not allowed to use software paraphrasing tools to edit their writing for any assessments.
+Editing must be done by the student's own reading and writing knowledge and skills. - 4.
+All work you hand in must be your own and sources of information or direct quotes must be referenced. - 5.
+If you want to get into university or other tertiary study places you have to meet the university entrance requirements. - 6.
 To get NCEA Level One you must have 10 literacy credits and 10 numeracy credits.